• Skip to primary navigation

 • Email

-Discovering the right grounding techniques for your anxiety can be one of the most beneficial and healing ways to flow with your emotions rather than against them.
+Discovering effective grounding techniques for anxiety can be one of the most beneficial and healing ways to flow with your emotions rather than against them.

 Anything that numbs or ignores the emotion is only breaking the weed at the surface of the ground, rather than taking care of it from its root.

-In this blog post I'm sharing grounding techniques that not only help you in the moment, but that calm the amygdala, the nervous system and help you to process the emotion instead of stuffing it down deeper.
+In this blog post, I'm sharing grounding techniques that not only help you in the moment but also calm the amygdala, soothe the nervous system, and help you process emotions instead of stuffing them down deeper.

-Grounding works for anxiety by bringing you back into your body and at the same time, calming the nervous system.
-With anxiety, we're stuck in our heads with our fearful thoughts.
-The brain's amygdala then sends out smoke signals to the body that danger is near and your body is put into flight or flight mode.
+Grounding techniques for anxiety work by bringing you back into your body and, at the same time, calming the nervous system.
+With anxiety, we're often stuck in our heads with fearful thoughts.
+The brain's amygdala then sends out smoke signals to the body that danger is near, putting your body into fight-or-flight mode.

 This happens without most of us being consciously aware of it.
-When we're in this state, we are unable to grow and evolve because the body is prepared for attack, which makes it extremely difficult to get out of our heads!
+When we're in this state, we're unable to grow and evolve because the body is prepared for attack, making it extremely difficult to get out of our heads.

 It's a cycle that keeps repeating itself, which is why it's so healing to go straight to the root of your anxiety.
 We can numb and ignore our anxiety all we want, but that only makes it get bigger.